Saumyaa58/Billing-System/README.md

 # Billing-System
-using C and Qt
+using C/C++ and Qt
 ## Project Description
-This is a Billing System application developed in **C** using the **Qt** graphical user interface toolkit.
+This is a Billing System application developed in **C & C++** using the **Qt** graphical user interface toolkit.
 The system helps manage customer billing operations efficiently with a user-friendly interface.
 It supports adding products, generating bills, saving bills for record-keeping, and inventory alerts to notify when stock is low.

 ## Features
 - Add new products with price and quantity